Lab 2.1 – Reading a time series graph

 Materials needed (none)

-The graph of river discharge (above) is a time series plot and nicely shows the effect of a process, springtime rain.
+The graph of river discharge in the introduction to Lab 2 is a time series plot and nicely shows the effect of a process, springtime rain.
 If you were studying the oceanography of the Oregon coast this information would help you interpret the salinity patterns there.
 Other processes can be revealed in other time series plots.
 Here we examine temperature data to see what the time series can tell us.

-The figure above shows the air temperature as measured at the OOI Coastal Pioneer Offshore mooring.
+The figure 2.1.1 shows the air temperature as measured at the OOI Coastal Pioneer Offshore mooring.
 Let’s explore this graph and see if we can make sense of it.

 Shown is a year of data.
-Answer the following questions to become familiar with this time series plot.
+Answer the following questions to become familiar with this time series plot (Figure 2.1.1).

 - What was the start and end date for data collection?